 If we grow our account to $100,000 over 2 years say and then we see a 90% play appear, playing this for $17,000 is going to be tough as that’s an insane amount of money to risk on any one single bet.

-Instead I would recommend risking 1/12th of the account.
+Instead, we would recommend risking 1/12th of the account.
 That’s around $8,500.
-That I can live with.
+That we can live with.

 Remember this entire article assumes you know how to build reliable perceived probability statements.
 That’s something that most people actually do not do well.